Empower Your Practice

 Compliance AreaSEO ImpactRisk of Non-Compliance

-Medesk helps navigate these complexities by offering built-in CQC compliance tools.
+Medesk helps navigate these complexities by offering built-in compliance tools.
 These tools help ensure that the patient journey from search to booking adheres to the necessary standards, reinforcing the trust signals that search engines look for.

 The Power of Local SEO for Medical Clinics

-The central hub of your local SEO efforts is your Google Business Profile (GBP) formerly known as Google My Business.
+The central hub of your local SEO efforts is your Google Business Profile (GBP), formerly known as Google My Business.
 This profile allows you to manage how your practice appears across Google Search and Maps.

 Healthcare SEO